kwan0xfff/fib-fizzbuzz/README.rst

 A couple of largely equivalent implementations are provided.

-  * The first solution was written in Python, and includes an odd number generator.
-This is to help ensure that each generated number is consumed only once.
+  * The first solution was written in Python 3, and includes an odd number generator `oddSeries()`.
+    This helps ensure that each generated number is consumed only once.
+    A second generator `fibsequence`
+    computes and generates a finite sequence of Fibonacci numbers.

   * The second solution is written in C++, with the expectation that it is more likely than Python to be used in an embedded system.